lynnfaraday/aresmush.com/_root/tutorials/code/replacing-fs3.md

 The real work, of course, is in creating a plugin for your new skill system to replace FS3.
 The [Creating a Plugin Tutorial](/tutorials/code/create-plugin) is a good starting point.
 It walks you through the creating of a simple 'traits' plugin (similar to what one might find on a comic book game).
 From there you can build up to something more advanced.

 Feel free to [ask for help](/feedback).
 I want Ares to enable many kinds of games, not just FS3 ones.

+## FS3 Code Overview

+If you're going to make your own system, it can be helpful to use the FS3 code as a guide.
+Many skill systems share the same basic building blocks, after all.
+The [FS3 Code Roadmap](/tutorials/code/fs3-roadmap) tutorial may help you there.